psksvp/HSDS/book2.md

 The story supposedly happened on Zhongshan, hence the term 'Zhongshan Wolf' is used to describe someone who repay kindness with evil.

-# Chapter 15 –Strange Scheme and Secret Intrigue Like in a Dream
+# Chapter 15 - Strange Scheme and Secret Intrigue Like in a Dream

 (Translated by Foxs, Edited by Eliza Bennet)